abelperezd/Lighting-models-PBR-and-IBL/README.md

 The framework has been developed in C++and the lighting models have been implemented in OpenGL.

-In addition to the files, we find a demonstration video and an executable in which we can see the result.

-I have also included a report in which we explain in detail the implementation.
+In addition to the files, we find an executable in which we can see the results, a report in which we explain in detail the implementation and a [demonstration video](https://youtu.be/eXyylqVMDOU).

 ### Instructions
 To see the final result, run the *framework.exe* file.